The Potential of Tobacco Taxes in Public Health

 Order now

-2).
-Tobacco taxes weaken the influence of tobacco on our political landscape (pars.
-10-11).
-Despite the controversy surrounding them, sin taxes, especially those on tobacco products, should not be undone.
+By diminishing the influence of tobacco on the political landscape, tobacco taxes promote a healthier society.
+Despite the controversies they spark, sin taxes, especially those on tobacco products, should not be abolished.

 The deadline is too short to read someone else's essay